Bootstrap 5 Nav Tabs

 .nav-tabsCommon Use Cases

-- →Product pages that separate Description, Specifications, Reviews, and Shipping Info into distinct tabs to reduce scroll depth
+- →Product detail pages that separate Description, Specifications, Reviews, and Shipping Info into tabs to reduce page length without sacrificing content depth

-- →SaaS dashboard settings pages where General, Billing, Notifications, and Security options each occupy a dedicated tab
+- →SaaS account settings pages where Profile, Security, Billing, and Notifications each occupy a dedicated tab panel

-- →API documentation pages that show request examples in multiple languages (cURL, Python, Node.js) via language-switcher tabs
+- →Developer documentation portals that show code examples in multiple languages (JavaScript, Python, cURL) using tabs to avoid vertical scrolling through all variants

 Variants & Classes